ManuelNeumann/MNLpred/cran-comments.md

 ## Submission

-This is a resubmission for a new minor release (0.0.7).
+This is a submission for a new patch release (0.0.8).

-The 0.0.7 release fixes a bug where the functions stopped because of an erroneously triggered error message.
+The 0.0.8 release fixes a bug where the functions stopped because of an erroneously triggered error message.

 The resubmission is necessary because a test failed in a